Folkas/autoplius-scraper/README.md

 ## Other
 The ```old_scraper.py``` in ```function``` folder has an old function, which alone performs all operations as the ```autoplius_scraper``` class.

-## Recommendations
-While in theory both functions return the same information, ```autoplius_scraper2``` should be used only when the user is sure that no None values will be scraped from the website.